ExposureNotification/website/content/about.md

 menu: ["main", "footer"]
 ---

 This document was drafted primarily by Harper Reed, Cari Spivack, and Andrew Trask.
-It was written in an effort to unite a lot of the concerns and feedback we were hearing in our conversations around {{< dcta expand="True">}}.
+It was written in an effort to unite a lot of the concerns and feedback we were hearing in our conversations around {{< epa expand="True">}}.

 We kicked off a frantic editing process and were very lucky to have the following people help out: